Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 When to Harvest

-Sunflowers brighten your garden with their cheery faces for several weeks in summertime, 80 to 140 days after you sowed the seeds, depending on the cultivar.
+Sunflowers brighten your garden with their cheery faces for several weeks in summertime, about 80 to 140 days after you sowed the seeds, depending on the cultivar.

 But before they go, they have one last gift to share with you: a flower head full of ripe seeds.